 What’s great about being a housesitter?

 - You have financial freedom.
 No more rent; no more bills.

 - You have the freedom to travel and see the world.
 Our first sit was in the English Cotswolds.
 From there, we flew to New York for two months.
 Next was Oslo.
 Then a long summer in Copenhagen.
 The world is your oyster.

 - You save enough money to start building savings.
 Then, if you have a small gap between sits, you can afford a hotel or a short stay at an AirBnB.

 - You can learn to budget and see what’s really important where money is concerned.

 - You meet fascinating people, make new friends, enjoy their homes, and fall in love with their pets.

 - Your network of friends now spans the entire globe.
 We have Canadian friends in The Netherlands, friends in New York and Portland, and friends we can rely on to help us in London and Copenhagen.

 What are the downsides of being a housesitter?

-- Some homeowners are unpleasant (but 99% are wonderful)
+- Some homeowners can be a bit intense (but 99% are wonderful)